 On June 17 at sunset, fearing that the new position of the Prussians could allow them to turn his right flank, Daun hustled his right wing back out and wheeled his whole right wing and centre 90 degrees round, so as to reach out towards Kolin, and lie on the north slope of the Kamhajek Berg.
 He also placed his left wing en potence round the western end of Kamhajek, its southern extremity at Swojschitz (present-day Svojsice), its northern at Hradenin.
-Daun's right wing was now far east at Krzeczhorz (present-day Krechor), well beyond Chozenitz (present-day Chocenice), whereabouts his centre and most of his horse now came to stand.
-Nádasdy's Corps was indeed moved from the left wing towards the rear and took post upon the heights to the right of Krzeczhorz.
+Daun's right wing was now far to the east at Krzeczhorz (present-day Krechor), well beyond Chozenitz (present-day Chocenice), where his centre and most of his horse now came to stand.
+Nádasdy's Corps was moved from the left wing towards the rear and took post upon the heights to the right of Krzeczhorz.

 This corps arrived there at daybreak on June 18 and deployed with the hussars and 3 cavalry divisions on its right while its left consisted of a unit of 1,000 Kommandierten line cavalry (converged elite troops) and of the 3 Saxon regiments of Chevaux Légers: Prinz Albrecht, Graf Brühl and Prinz Karl.

 Infantry and Grenzer light troops occupied the oak-wood and the village of Krzeczhorz.